milkbottledude/woodlands-jb_tracker/README.md

 35  df.to_csv('df', index=False)
 ```

-The code from Line 16-26 is the same as in [data_analysis.py LINKKKKKKKKK](), determining which side of the causeway the bounding box is on, then calculating the box area sum for that image and defining it as total_box_area.
+The code from Line 16-26 is the same as in [data_analysis.py](python_scripts/data_analysis.py), determining which side of the causeway the bounding box is on, then calculating the box area sum for that image and defining it as total_box_area.

 Line 27 creates the new row of data to be added to the df.
-Lines 28 and 29 check if 'index' has a valid number, then replaces the correct day column value with '1' to indicate 'True', or just leave everything as '0', meaning False, if the day was 'Sun'.
+Lines 28 and 29 check if 'index' has a valid number 🔢 then replaces the correct day column value with '1' to indicate 'True' ✅, otherwise leaving everything as '0' ❌ if the day was 'Sun'.
 Line 30 adds the new row to the last index of the df to finish.

 Line 31-33 applies min-max scaling to the congestion_area column's values.
 The code is basically copied from data_analysis.py, where I also applied min-max scaling except to an entire Dataframe not just a single column.
-Lastly, Line 35 converts the Dataframe into a csv file, so I don't have to keep making the table again and again.
+Lastly, Line 35 converts the Dataframe into a csv file 📜, so I don't have to keep making the table again and again.

 Here are the first 4 rows of the dataframe.
 ```